lauren-esser/Home-Price-Prediction-Factors/README.md

 I had three questions that I wanted to answer within the Explore section of my notebook.
-* Is there multicollinearity among features?
+* **Is there multicollinearity among features?**

-ANSWER: We can see that there is multicollinearity among features in the data set.
+*ANSWER*: We can see that there is multicollinearity among features in the data set.
 Using a combination of the correlation method and the vif method we were able to see that many columns had an issule with multicollinearity.
 By dropping these columns the multicollinearity dropped from 2.84e+08 to 2.99e+07.

-* Do outliers impact the overall model?
+* **Do outliers impact the overall model?**

-ANSWER: When I first removed all the outliers in the dataset I was left with hardly anything to work with. (about 4000 rows) When I went back and only removed the outliers for price my R2 value rose and my multicollinearity dropped.
+*ANSWER*: When I first removed all the outliers in the dataset I was left with hardly anything to work with. (about 4000 rows) When I went back and only removed the outliers for price my R2 value rose and my multicollinearity dropped.
 This shows that removing outliers does have an impact on models and it is in the hands of the data scientist to make the correct choices.

-* Does log transformation improve the overall model?
+* **Does log transformation improve the overall model?**

-ANSWER: By observing the sixth and seventh OLS Regression Analysis, we are able to see that log transformation improved the R^2 value and dropped the multicollinearity.
+*ANSWER*: By observing the sixth and seventh OLS Regression Analysis, we are able to see that log transformation improved the R^2 value and dropped the multicollinearity.
 This shows that log transformation can impact the overall model positively.

 I began my Explore section by taking the time to look at joint graphs comparing the different columns to that of the target, price.
 To do this I made the below function which was then used with @interact for ease of accessing different plots.